 A. Air handlers play a crucial role in regulating and circulating air within a building's ventilation, heating, and cooling system.
 They distribute fresh, conditioned air through ductwork and can recirculate and condition existing indoor air.
 Air handlers contain components such as a hot/cold water coil, air filter, humidifier, and blower fans to adjust the temperature and maintain indoor air quality.

-A. When selecting an air handling unit, key features to consider include energy efficiency ratings, the presence of variable-speed drives, advanced control systems, filtration capabilities, ease of maintenance, and compliance with hygiene standards and regulations.
+A. When selecting an air handling system, key features to consider include energy efficiency ratings, the presence of variable-speed drives, advanced control systems, filtration capabilities, ease of maintenance, and compliance with hygiene standards and regulations.

-The advancements in Air Handling Unit (AHU) technology have revolutionized the field of heating, ventilation, and air conditioning (HVAC) systems.
+The advancements in Air Handling System (AHU) technology have revolutionized the field of heating, ventilation, and air conditioning (HVAC) systems.
 AHUs, often regarded as the heart of such systems, have undergone significant improvements that enhance performance and efficiency.
 These units are essential for maintaining optimal air quality and comfort in various indoor spaces, especially in large areas with limited natural ventilation.

 The integration of the latest technology has led to remarkable progress in AHU design.
 Energy efficiency has taken center stage, with features such as variable-speed drives, heat recovery mechanisms, and advanced control systems becoming standard components.
 These innovations enable AHUs to consume less energy while effectively conditioning and distributing fresh air throughout buildings.